Published on August 12th, 2014 | by Richard Black0

 Three or four times a year I’m forced out of my home to procure milk, Ensure, suppositories and various other necessary items for my family’s continued well being.
 It’s one of my many duties as a stay at home parent and one I don’t much care for largely because I might be engaged in conversation when I’m out and about in public.

-It doesn’t happen often.
 I generally take measures to deter anyone from coming within a five foot radius by neglecting to shower for a few days, muttering angrily to myself, or even brandishing a butter knife wildly in the air if the situation requires.
-Most of the time these actions are more than enough to discourage even the most tenacious passer by.
-Occasionally however I am approached by someone with few survival instincts, social skills or presumably, a functional sense of sight and smell.
+Most of the time these actions are more than enough to discourage even the most tenacious passers by.
+Occasionally however I am approached by someone with few survival instincts, social skills or presumably a functional sense of sight and smell.

-It usually happens at the grocery store, probably because I don’t go anywhere else with my daughter.
-After exercising my considerable powers of patience (No you can’t have any cookies, No you can’t have a bottle of sangria, please get that tube of Preparation H out of your mouth) and my less than considerable powers of concentration I’ll make it, finally, to the checkout aisle.
+It usually happens at the grocery store because that’s where I spend about 80% of my time.
+After exercising my considerable powers of patience (No you can’t have any cookies, No you can’t have a bottle of sangria, please get that tube of Preparation H out of your mouth) and my less than considerable powers of concentration I’ll finally make it to the checkout aisle.
 Just about the time I consider letting Darcy have the bottle of five hour energy she’s been pestering me for the eighth time in as many seconds some well meaning soul will ask my daughter “The Question.”

 It’s always the same one and I suppose I should be used to it by now and, for the most part, I am.
 Mostly.